HarvardMapCollection/tutorials/qgis/clip/index.md

 ## Troubleshooting clipping

-To clip by geography, like we just did, is definitely the most straightforward way to clip one dataset by a geographic extent.
+Clipping by geography is the most straightforward way to clip one dataset to a specific extent.
 This method can be a bit crude sometimes, however, and you may need to take other approaches for a more refined result.

 In this example we will explain why a simple clip may fall short for your purposes.